vskokov/APSCGC/slides.md

 <!---
+Unlike for the inclusive dijets, where the integration over K⊥ has the drawback to wash out the sensitivity to gluon saturation, there is no similar difficulty for the diffractive dijets: the function G (K⊥ )2 is rapidly de- creasing when K⊥ ≫ Qs, so its integral is dominated by K⊥ ∼ Qs and is independent of the upper cut

 The correlation limit applies when k1⊥ , k2⊥ ≫ Qs (Y ).
 This in turn requires a relatively hard DIS process, with Q2 ≫ Q2s (Y ).
 However, very large values of Q2 lead to an enhanced radiation in the final state, which may obscure the physics of saturation, due to the Sudakov effect [32]: the recoil associated with these emissions can dominate the dijet momentum im- balance, to the detriment of gluon saturation [9].